Programme/Approved Electives for 2025/26

 No

-It is often said that we are living in an `age of migration'.
+It is often said that we are living in an ‘age of migration'.
 In the UK and elsewhere, immigration remains at the centre of political debate.
 These debates are often infused with strong emotions and reflect polarised standpoints.
 This module will explore how migration affects emotions and identities.
 It will address the questions: What makes people migrate?
-What emotions might impel them to migrate?
-What is the emotional impact of migrating?
-And how do 'host' communities feel about immigration?
+What are the emotional aspects of migrating?
+And how do societies and communities respond and adapt to immigration?
 Whilst in certain contexts migrants have been welcomed, in others tensions and conflicts have been well-documented.
 The module will engage with competing perspectives with a view to understanding these tensions.The module will consider the experience of different types of international migrant, for example: asylum seekers and refugees, unauthorized workers, lifestyle migrants and retirees, migrant workers and highly skilled migrants.
 Through a focus on selected case studies, the emotions and identities of migrants, citizens and residents are examined.

 Aims